 Bella is an internationally recognised expert in business strategy and leadership education with over 30 years’ experience in the tertiary sector.
 She has co-authored leading textbooks on strategic management, co-designed Curtin’s Master of Leadership and Governance, and pioneered innovative teaching tools such as Curtin’s simulation-powered Management HQ.
 In 2023 she was appointed as a Curtin Provost Fellow for her leadership in teaching and governance.

-Haileluel is a highly respected community engagement and business leadership specialist with senior experience across government, higher education, and grassroots organisations.
-He co-founded the Blue Nile Business Masterclass at the University of Melbourne and is Managing Director of Hailes G&M Pty Ltd. His contributions to diversity and community development have been recognised with honours including the Winston Churchill Fellowship, the Melbourne Award, and the Order of Australia Medal.
+Haileluel Gebre-selassie is the Chief Executive Officer of the Northwestern Migrant Resource Centre and a highly respected specialist in community engagement and business leadership.
+He brings extensive senior experience across government, higher education, the not-for-profit sector, and grassroots organisations.
+He is the Co-founder of the Blue Nile Business Masterclass at the University of Melbourne and serves as Managing Director of Hailes G&M Pty Ltd. Haileluel’s outstanding contributions to diversity, inclusion, and community capacity building have been recognised through numerous honours, including a Winston Churchill Fellowship, the Melbourne Award, and the Medal of the Order of Australia (OAM).

 Associate Professor David Mickler